telerik/blazor-docs/getting-started/repl/snippets-and-scaffolders.md

 ### Drag the component

 You can drag the component name from the `Snippets and Scaffolders` menu to directly add its basic snippet into the REPL editor.
-The snippet will be inserted where the cursor is placed.
-Then you can then additionally configure the component and add the code block for the `C#` part.
+The snippet will be inserted at the current cursor position.
+Then you can additionally configure the component and add the code block for the `C#` part.

 ### Type in the editor

 While typing a component name in the editor, you will see a list of suggestions including all available snippets for the specific component.
 To add the snippet:

 * Navigate through the list to select the desired snippet and press `Enter` or `Tab`.
 * Single click on the desired snippet in the list.